jinnatar/python-cozify/README.rst

 Tests
 ~~~~~
 pytest is used for unit tests.
-Certain tests are marked as "live" tests and require an active authentication state and a real hub to query against.
+-  Certain tests are marked as "live" tests and require an active authentication state and a real hub to query against.
 Live tests are non-destructive.
-Some tests are marked as "destructive" and will cause changes such as a light being turned on or tokens getting invalidated on purpose.
+-  Some tests are marked as "destructive" and will cause changes such as a light being turned on or tokens getting invalidated on purpose.
+-  Most tests are marked as "logic" and do not require anything external.
+If no set is defined, only logic tests are run.

 During development you can run the test suite right from the source directory:

 .. code:: console

     pytest
-    # or include the live tests as well:
+    # or run only live tests:
-    pytest --live
+    pytest -m live
-    # or for the brave, also run destructive tests (also implies --live):
+    # run everything except destructive tests:
-    pytest--destructive
+    pytest -m "not destructive"

-To run the test suite on an already installed python-cozify:
+To run the test suite on an already installed python-cozify (defining a set is mandatory, otherwise ALL sets are run including destructive):

 .. code:: console

-    pytest --pyargs cozify
+    pytest -v -m logic --pyargs cozify

-Unfortunately there doesn't seem to be a way to pass the --live argument in this case without first entering the system directory where the module was installed.

 Roadmap, aka.
 Current Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~